george24601/notes/arch/misc.md

 At run time, use TenantContext to choose the extension, TC is initialized before the business logic, via interceptor

 metadata to support extension?

+### When OS context switches
+* multi tasking
+* hardware interruption
+* between user mode and kernel mode, e.g., system calls

+### What if a hot cache key expires
+* Protect all the concurrent DB read with a distributed lock